idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

   - `lando pull` will pull DB/code/files from chosen environment through prompts.

 At this point, you have a local version of the blank site that is up on pantheon.
 Begin setting up themes/modules/etc as needed.

+##### PRO LEVEL:
+Copy the snippet provided by [Create new site on pantheon, and spin up locally](https://bitbucket.org/snippets/idfivellc/jLReGG/create-new-site-on-pantheon-and-spin-up), change line 45 to your desired usename/email/pass, and run that bash script anytime you wish to start a site.
+Adds all above lando/terminus commands into one file, that asks for machine name, and human name, then runs all above scripts automatically for you.

 ### Acquia
 coming soon...